 Comprehensive Conservation Plan

-The Iowa Wetland Management District is part of Union Slough National Wildlife Refuge (NWR, Refuge).
-Refuge staff began work on the CCP by gathering data needed for planning.
-A kickoff meeting, to start the planning process, occured on December 8, 2011 in Spirit Lake, Iowa.
+The Iowa WMD is part of Union Slough National Wildlife Refuge (NWR, refuge).
+Work on the CCP began by publishing a notice of intent for the Iowa WMD CCP in the Federal Register (486 Kb) on February 18, 2010 and gathering data needed for planning.
+A kickoff meeting, to start the planning process, occurred on December 8, 2011 in Spirit Lake, Iowa.

 An internal scoping review by the Service's Midwest Region Leadership Team was held on April 10, 2012 in Bloomington, Minnesota at the Region 3 regional office.
-Many of the existing issues were discussed with some focus on acquisition, management techniques, habitat types to restore, visitor services, and the partnership with the Iowa Department of Natural Resources.
+Many of the existing issues were discussed with some focus on acquisition, management techniques, habitat types to restore, visitor services, and the partnership with the Iowa DNR.

-During the first week of June 2012, the District hosted a planning workshop, which included nearly 40 invitees from the Service (Regional Office, District, Habitat and Population Evaluation Team [HAPET], Partners Program, and Neal Smith NWR staff), IA Department of Natural Resources, Iowa State University, University of Minnesota, University of Northern Iowa, and the Kossuth County Conservation Board.
-The workshop included a variety of exercises to review the issues and begin to develop the alternative ways of managing the District over the next 15 years.
-There was a general review and evaluation of the biological and visitor services programs at the District as well as a brainstorming for planning the future of those programs.
-The workshop also included field trips to a variety of IA DNR and District properties to gain a better understanding of the current management situation.
+During the first week of June 2012, the district hosted a planning workshop, which included nearly 40 invitees from the Service (regional office, district, Habitat and Population Evaluation Team [HAPET], Partners Program, and Neal Smith NWR staff), Iowa DNR, Iowa State University, University of Minnesota, University of Northern Iowa, and the Kossuth County Conservation Board.
+The workshop included a variety of exercises to review the issues and begin to develop the alternative ways of managing the district over the next 15 years.
+There was a general review and evaluation of the biological and visitor services programs at the district as well as a brainstorming for planning the future of those programs.
+The workshop also included field trips to a variety of Iowa DNR and district properties to gain a better understanding of the current management situation.

-The Iowa Wetland Management District encompasses 35 counties in Iowa, however the 75 waterfowl production areas (WPAs) occur in only 18 of those counties.
-Most of these WPAs range from 100 to 500 acres, however some are much larger.
-Total acreage for the District is more than 25,000 acres.
-Union Hills WPA in Cerro Gordo County is the largest of the District's WPAs and includes more than 2,000 acres.
-The District is administrated by Union Slough NWR and also contains nearly 1,000 acres of easements on private land.
+The Iowa WMD encompasses 35 counties in Iowa; however, the 75 waterfowl production areas (WPAs) occur in only 18 of those counties.
+Most of these WPAs range from 100 to 500 acres; however, some are much larger.
+Total acreage for the district is more than 25,000 acres.
+Union Hills WPA in Cerro Gordo County is the largest of the district's WPAs and includes more than 2,000 acres.
+The district is administrated by Union Slough NWR and also contains nearly 1,000 acres of easements on private land.

-Management of the Iowa Wetland Management District is unique.
-Under a Memorandum of Understanding with the Iowa Department of Natural Resources, the State has shared management responsibilities on many of the WPAs in the District.
-Together, the Service and the State have developed large habitat complexes for waterfowl and other wildlife species.
+Management of the Iowa WMD is unique.
+Under a Memorandum of Understanding with the Iowa DNR, the state has shared management responsibilities on many of the WPAs in the district.
+Together, the Service and the state have developed large habitat complexes for waterfowl and other wildlife species.

 Letters should be directed to: